Expats

 Parvita, don’t blame the Bule’s for your blues, its time you take a look around you…

-9. Nia Says:
+9. Nia says:

 I agree with Tony, most foreigners are just normal people.
 They think we’re crazy, we think they’re crazy.
 So everyone’s actually the same.